MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-gateway-server.md

     > [!NOTE]
     > The hosts file is located in the `\Windows\system32\drivers\` directory, and it contains the directions for configuration.

-### Obtaining computer certificates from Microsoft Certificate Services
+### Obtain computer certificates from Microsoft Certificate Services

 For more information, see [Active Directory Certificate Services](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831740(v=ws.11)).

-### Distributing the Microsoft.EnterpriseManagement.GatewayApprovalTool
+### Distribute the Microsoft.EnterpriseManagement.GatewayApprovalTool

 The Microsoft.EnterpriseManagement.GatewayApprovalTool.exe tool is needed only on the management server, and it only has to be run once.